-Within the Re:infer platform, data is structured and stored in a hierarchical manner, which comprises of 3 main components - data sources, datasets and organisations.
+Within the Re:infer platform, data is structured and stored in a hierarchical manner, which comprises of 3 main components - data sources, datasets and projects.
 Access to each of these is controlled by strict permissions.

-These are per-user and specific to each organisations that a user belongs to.
+These are per-user and specific to each project that a user belongs to.
 They can provide access to sensitive data and, depending on the permission, allow users to perform a range of different actions in the platform (see here for more detail).

 Example data structure within Re:infer